An exposé about much more than just Suze Orman

 In the late 1990s, just as our culture was about to get swept into a higher level of generous spiritual holistic mentality, Suze Orman—who had only recently been $250,000 in debt, and spending tens of thousands of dollars of that borrowed money on extreme extravagances—came along wagging her finger and shouting that wealth is good, greed is good, money is spirituality, and you must have the “Courage to be Rich!”

-Aside from buying Orman's products, her advice said to be afraid, be ashamed, and hold off on enjoying life.
+Aside from buying Orman's products, much of her advice said to be afraid, be ashamed, and hold off on enjoying life.
 Don't pursue your dreams.
 Don't take that vacation, don’t get that cup of coffee, don't change your career to something you would love to do if it might disrupt your finances, don't marry anyone who doesn’t have a good FICO score, and don't help your friends, family, or anyone else but yourself.
 As Orman would occasionally explain, when she repeated her altruistic sounding statement, “People first, then money, then things,” what she meant was to put yourself first, in terms of always getting more money for yourself.

 Orman's edicts, messages, actions, and behaviors have contributed to removing heart from our world.
 She sometimes advised people to act in dishonest and unscrupulous ways, such as telling a woman on her CNBC show not to tell her husband that she wanted a divorce, because if she stayed with him for one more year, She’d reach ten years of marriage and possibly get an increased portion of his social security payments one day.
 Orman also advised the woman to steal and hide away money from her unaware, soon-to-be ex-husband, so when she’d leave a year later, she would have some savings.
 Living a lie to make a few more bucks is nothing for Suze Orman, so why not advise others to live in deception and steal from loved ones as well.